Guide to Start Labuan Forex Money Broking Business

 - Any licensed institutions including approved money broker under the Financial Services Act 2013 with approval from the Central Bank of Malaysia

-* All applicants must show at least 3 years of good track record and relevant experience in the money broking business.
+* All applicants must show at least three (3) years’ of good track record and relevant experience in the money broking business.

-* You will be required to register a Labuan entity in order to operate the Labuan licensed money broking company.
+* You will be required to register a Labuan entity in order to operate the Labuan licensed money broking company with a paid-up capital of RM500,000.
 The company can be set up after the Labuan Money Broker License is obtained.

 Three (3) permissible activities of a Labuan Money Broker license is as follows: